-Woi ıld the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? d) Result in the loss of forest land or conversion of forest land to non-forest use? e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use or conversion of forest land to non-forest use?
+Woo uld the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? $\boxtimes$ c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? d) Result in the loss of forest land or conversion of forest land to non-forest use? e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use or conversion of forest land to non-forest use?

-a) The Yuba County Important Farmland Map from 2016, prepared by the Department of Conservation's Farmland Mapping and Monitoring Program, classifies the project site as "Grazing Land" which is defined as land on which the existing vegetation is suited to the grazing of livestock.
+- a) The Yuba County Important Farmland Map from 2016, prepared by the Department of Conservation's Farmland Mapping and Monitoring Program, classifies the project site as "Grazing Land" which is defined as land on which the existing vegetation is suited to the grazing of livestock.
 Common examples include historically used graze land and low density rural developments, such as the proposed project.
 Moreover, there will be no conversion of any protected agricultural lands such a Prime Farmland or Statewide Importance.
-Therefore, no impact to agricultural lands is anticipated.

-- b) The property is zoned Single Family Residential "RS", which allows for low density residential uses.
+Therefore, no impact to agricultural lands is anticipated. - b) The property will be zoned Single Family Residential "RS", which allows for low density residential uses and Neighborhood Mixed Use "NMX" which allows for a variety of mixed commercial and residential uses.
 In addition, there is no Williamson Act contract for the subject property.
-The project would result in no impact to Williamson Act contracts or existing agricultural uses. - c) and d) The property is not zoned for or used as forestry land.
+The project would result in no impact to Williamson Act contracts or existing agricultural uses.

+- c) and d) The property is not zoned for or used as forestry land.
 The project would result in no impact. - e) The project will not involve any changes to the existing environment which could result in the conversion of farmland to non-agricultural use or conversion of forest land to non-forest use as the property is not zoned for agricultural or forest land.
 The project would result in no impact.

 III.
-AIR QUAI JTY ------ ----- ------------- -----
+AIR QUAL ITY ------ ----- ------ -----